telicent-oss/telicent-lib/README.md

 - Python \>=3.10
 - Kafka*

-maplib uses `confluent-kafka` to manage connections to Kafka.
+telicent-lib uses `confluent-kafka` to manage connections to Kafka.
 Please see [confluent-kafka's compatability documentation](https://docs.confluent.io/platform/current/installation/versions-interoperability.html) to ensure you have a compatible Kafka instance.